 Mindful eating tip #10: LOVE is the secret ingredient

-The practice of mindful eating can really extend beyond just the eating of the food.
-When we cook we do it from a place of loving energy, as to deepen your relationship with the food and emphasize mindfulness.
+The practice of mindful eating can really extend beyond just eating the food.
+When we cook we do it from a place of loving energy, as to deepen our relationship with the food and emphasize mindfulness.

 One can’t expect you to do these things at every meal, although it helps to set the intention to try.
 What are some of your favorite mindful eating practices?
 Comment below — or tag @livesimplynatural.
 I love getting to know what works for you guys!